-Evaluation of a customer's creditworthiness based on information knowingly published by the customer customer has knowingly published information about themselves (including publicly available social media content).
+If the credit institution has a legitimate purpose for collecting data, e.g. in order to evaluate a customer's creditworthiness based on an application submitted by the customer for a service that carries credit risk, such information may also be collected from publicly available sources, including sources where the customer has knowingly published information about themselves (including publicly available social media content).
 However, as well as taking into account the scope of the processing and its impact on data subjects, the credit institution should consider whether a data protection impact assessment is to be performed with regard to such cases of processing.